Joi/joi.github.io/_recipes/How-to-Cook-And-Shred-a-Pork-Shoulder-for-Pulled-Pork.md

 ---
 layout: recipe
+title: How to Cook (And Shred) a Pork Shoulder for Pulled Pork
 name: How to Cook (And Shred) a Pork Shoulder for Pulled Pork
 created: 2020-06-13 11:42:21
 filename: How-to-Cook-And-Shred-a-Pork-Shoulder-for-Pulled-Pork